jack-avery/rasbot/modules/README.md

 *For advanced users, a sample module showing most things with comments is available as `sample.py`.*

 Name the file after your module: `sample.py`.<br/>
-You can then reference your module as the response of a command, for example, `r!cmd add sample &sample&`.
+You can then reference your module as the response of a command, for example, `r!cmd add sample %sample%`.

 Your module must have a `Module` class that extends `commands.BaseModule`.<br/>
 > If you're overriding \_\_init__, be sure to call BaseModule.\_\_init__(self, bot, name).

-The code that replaces `&sample&` in the response goes in a function called `main`.<br/>
+The code that replaces `%sample%` in the response goes in a function called `main`.<br/>
 You can find the `TwitchBot` instance as `self.bot`.<br/>

 If your module intends to use arguments, get them by setting the `consume` static variable and calling `self.get_args(message)`.<br/>